-Cut your lemon and squeeze out the juice.
+Cut your lemon and squeeze out the fresh lemon juice.

 Now listen, don’t freak out over the size of the lemon.
 Any lemon will work.
 If it’s small, you’ll have a little less juice, if it’s big you’ll have a little more juice.
 No big deal either way.
 If you don’t want to buy a lemon, you can use bottled juice.
 Remember, you are the boss of the recipes in your house.

-Place chicken and lemon juice in zipper seal bag and seal.
+Place chicken and lemon juice in a zipper seal bag and seal.

 Place this bag in the refrigerator, turning every now and then (when you think about it) for about an hour (or so).